huggingface/diffusers/examples/advanced_diffusion_training/README.md

 |---|---|
 | ![]() | ![]() |

+### Comfy UI / AUTOMATIC1111 Inference
+The new script fully supports textual inversion loading with Comfy UI and AUTOMATIC1111 formats!

+**AUTOMATIC1111 / SD.Next** \
+In AUTOMATIC1111/SD.Next we will load a LoRA and a textual embedding at the same time.
+- *LoRA*: Besides the diffusers format, the script will also train a WebUI compatible LoRA.
+It is generated as `{your_lora_name}.safetensors`.
+You can then include it in your `models/Lora` directory.
+- *Embedding*: the embedding is the same for diffusers and WebUI.
+You can download your `{lora_name}_emb.safetensors` file from a trained model, and include it in your `embeddings` directory.

+You can then run inference by prompting `a y2k_emb webpage about the movie Mean Girls <lora:y2k:0.9>`.
+You can use the `y2k_emb` token normally, including increasing its weight by doing `(y2k_emb:1.2)`.

+**ComfyUI** \
+In ComfyUI we will load a LoRA and a textual embedding at the same time.
+- *LoRA*: Besides the diffusers format, the script will also train a ComfyUI compatible LoRA.
+It is generated as `{your_lora_name}.safetensors`.
+You can then include it in your `models/Lora` directory.
+Then you will load the LoRALoader node and hook that up with your model and CLIP.
+[Official guide for loading LoRAs](https://comfyanonymous.github.io/ComfyUI_examples/lora/)
+- *Embedding*: the embedding is the same for diffusers and WebUI.
+You can download your `{lora_name}_emb.safetensors` file from a trained model, and include it in your `models/embeddings` directory and use it in your prompts like `embedding:y2k_emb`.
+[Official guide for loading embeddings](https://comfyanonymous.github.io/ComfyUI_examples/textual_inversion_embeddings/).
+-
 ### Specifying a better VAE

 SDXL's VAE is known to suffer from numerical instability issues.
 This is why we also expose a CLI argument namely `--pretrained_vae_model_name_or_path` that lets you specify the location of a better VAE (such as [this one](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix)).